quaziashfaq/notes/linux/scripting/bash/bash.md

 A  --  signals  the end of options and disables further option processing.
 Any arguments after the -- are treated as filenames and argu‐
                  ments.
 An argument of - is equivalent to --.

+## TypeSetting / Declaring the type of Variables
+`declare -U` -> Making the letters uppercase
+`declare -l` -> Making the letters lowercase
+`declare -a` -> Setting the type as arrary
+`declare -A` -> Setting the type as Associative Array.
+`declare -i` -> Setting the type as integer
+`declare -r` -> Setting the variable state as readonly.

 # Some bash scripts